stefanbirkner/jfortschritt/README.md

     [=====================================================================>]

-You may add a counter to the progress line.
+You may add additional parts to the progress line.
+E.g. JFortschritt provides a counter, but you can build your own parts by implementing the interface `ProgressLinePart`.

     ProgressLine progressLine = new ProgressLine(new Counter());

-This is how a progress line looks with a counter.
+This is how a progress line looks with the additional parts.

     [==>                                                            ] (1/42)